laurakond/dalkia-tech-assessment-1/README.md

 3. Removed the second function as it has become redundant after the above code implementation.

 4. Renamed the function to make it more readable

+Step 3: called `countDaysUntilHolidays` function with two chosen arguments:

+- one to count the days left until Christmas
+- one to count the days left until New Years eve